-Analyzes the various Christian ways of knowing that are to be found within four book-length works by C. S. Lewis: Mere Christianity, The Great Divorce, Out of the Silent Planet, and The Lion, the Witch, and the Wardrobe.
-Emphasis will be placed upon the complementary roles played by reason and imagination in the writings of Lewis, who is arguably the most highly acclaimed and popular Christian writer of the twentieth century.
-PREREQUISITE: BIBL 2000.
+Analyzes the various Christian ways of knowing that are to be found within five book-length works by C. S. Lewis: Mere Christianity; Out of the Silent Planet; The Great Divorce; The Lion, the Witch, and the Wardrobe; and A Grief Observed.
+Emphasis will be placed upon the complementary roles played by reason and imagination in the writings of Lewis PREREQUISITE: BIBL 2000.